mangelozzi/rgflow.nvim/README.md

         - `:cdo s/foo/bar/ | update`
 - Check out @towry-archived's integration with FZF-lua to use this plugin's UI to collect args for running a FZF search:
     - <https://github.com/mangelozzi/rgflow.nvim/issues/10>
+- Use the magic string `qf` to limit a search to files form the current qf list, as explained in the [Features section](#features),

 ## Contributing